How we compared

 | Commitment | Monthly, cancel anytime | Month-to-month after month 1 | Monthly (typically 2–4 months) | 7–9 month packages | Program fee + post-offer fee | One-time purchase |

-Sources, checked July 8, 2026: Find My Profession, My Personal Recruiter, Career Agents, WeAreCareer, Scale.jobs, and our own pricing page.
+Sources, checked between July 8 and 18 August 2026: Find My Profession, My Personal Recruiter, Career Agents, WeAreCareer, Scale.jobs, and our own pricing page.

 What each service is actually like